Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Have you ever had a friend who was disloyal to you?

-How would you tell your parents and friends we met?
+How would you tell your parents and friends that we met?

 How do you describe me to your friends?